A physical model for efficient ranking in networks: Results on real and synthetic data

 \subsection{Performance for synthetic networks}

-We study two types of synthetic networks, each of which illustrates a kind of structure that may exist in real-world data.
+We study two types of synthetic networks, generated by the model described above.
+Of course, since the log-likelihood in this model corresponds to the SpringRank energy in the limit of large $\beta$, we expect SpringRank to do well on these networks, and its performance should be viewed largely as a consistency check.
+But by varying the distribution of ranks and the noise level, we can illustrate types of structure that may exist in real-world data, and test each algorithm's ability to identify them.

 In the first type, the ranks are normally distributed with mean zero and variance one (Fig.~\ref{fig:synthetic}A).
-In the second type, the ranks are drawn from an equal mixture of three Gaussian with different means and variances, so that nodes cluster into high, middle, and low tiers (Fig.~\ref{fig:synthetic}C).
-This second type is intended to focus on the importance of real-valued ranks, and to punish algorithms that (implicitly or explicitly) impose strong priors on the ranks when the data defy their expectations.
+In the second type, the ranks are drawn from an equal mixture of three Gaussians with different means and variances, so that nodes cluster into high, middle, and low tiers (Fig.~\ref{fig:synthetic}C).
+This second type is intended to focus on the importance of real-valued ranks, and to measure the performance of algorithms that (implicitly or explicitly) impose strong priors on the ranks when the data defy their expectations.
 In both cases, we vary the amount of noise by changing $\beta$ while keeping the total number of edges constant (see Materials and Methods).

-Since we wish to compare SpringRank to methods such as MVR that only produce ordinal rankings, and to those like PageRank and David's Score that produce ranks in an ad-hoc space without an interpretable metric, we measure the accuracy of each algorithm according to the Spearman correlation $\rho$ between its inferred rank order and the true one.
-If we instead measure the algorithms' ability to infer the true real-valued ranks as defined by the Pearson correlation, this strongly favors SpringRank and BTL (Fig.~\ref{sfig:pearson}).
+Since we wish to compare SpringRank both to methods such as MVR that only produce ordinal rankings, and to those like PageRank and David's Score that produce real-valued ranks, we measure the accuracy of each algorithm according to the Spearman correlation $\rho$ between its inferred rank order and the true one.
+Results for the Pearson correlation, where we measure the algorithms' ability to infer the real-valued ranks as opposed to just their ordering, are shown in Fig.~\ref{sfig:pearson}.

 We find that all the algorithms do well on the first type of synthetic network.
 As $\beta$ increases so that the network becomes more structured, with fewer edges (shown in red in Fig.~\ref{fig:synthetic}A) pointing in the ``wrong'' direction, all algorithms infer ranks that are more correlated with the ground truth.
-SpringRank has the highest accuracy, followed closely by the Colley matrix method and BTL (Fig.~\ref{fig:synthetic}B).
+SpringRank and SyncRank have the highest accuracy, followed closely by the Colley matrix method and BTL (Fig.~\ref{fig:synthetic}B).
 Presumably the Colley matrix works well here because the ranks are in fact drawn from a Gaussian prior, as it implicitly assumes.